codestorm1875/ratelimiter/README.md

 That makes it useful when you want shared capacity, but do not want one noisy tenant to dominate short bursts.

+## How Heat Works

+Think of heat as a short-term memory of how aggressive a caller has been recently.

+Each accepted request adds heat to that caller.
+Over time, the heat cools down automatically. `HeatHalfLife` controls that cooling rate: after one half-life, the caller keeps only half of its current heat; after another half-life, half again. `HeatCost` controls how much that stored heat turns into extra delay.

+In practice, two callers can send the same total number of requests and still be treated differently if one of them arrives in a burst.
+The bursty caller accumulates more heat and starts paying an adaptive penalty sooner, while the steadier caller keeps flowing.
+That is what makes this limiter feel fairer under uneven traffic.

 ## Features

 - Global token-bucket style rate and burst limits